-Trade accounts receivable are presented net of allowance for doubtful accounts of \$0.1 million at December 31, 2016 and \$0.1 million at December 26, 2015.
+Trade accounts receivable are presented net of allowance for doubtful accounts of \$0.2 million at December 30, 2017, and \$0.1 million at December 31, 2016.
 Our customers primarily include semiconductor manufacturers and semiconductor test subcontractors located throughout many areas of the world.
-While we believe that our allowance for doubtful accounts is adequate and represents our best estimate of potential loss exposure at December 31, 2016, we will continue to monitor customer liquidity and other economic conditions, which may result in changes to our estimates regarding collectability.
+While we believe that our allowance for doubtful accounts is adequate and represents our best estimate of potential loss exposure at December 30, 2017, we will continue to monitor customer liquidity and other economic conditions, which may result in changes to our estimates regarding collectability.

-Inventories - Inventories are stated at the lower of cost, determined on a first-in, first-out basis, or market.
+Inventories - Inventories are stated at the lower of cost, determined on a first-in, first-out basis, or net realizable value.
 Cost includes labor, material and overhead costs.
 Determining market value of inventories involves numerous estimates and judgments including projecting average selling prices and sales volumes for future periods and costs to complete and dispose of inventory.
 As a result of these analyses, we record a charge to cost of sales in advance of the period when the inventory is sold when estimated market values are below our costs.
-Charges to cost of sales for excess and obsolete inventories aggregated \$1.1 million, \$2.4 million, and \$2.6 million in 2016, 2015 and 2014, respectively.
+Charges to cost of sales for excess and obsolete inventories totaled \$1.1 million in both 2017 and 2016 and were \$2.4 million 2015.